 Before African Parks took over Bangweulu’s management, heavy poaching decimated the park’s large mammals.
 Some species were completely wiped out, including lion, cheetah, and black rhino.
 Others clung on through small remnant populations, which have been bolstered by translocations.
 In 2017, 250 animals that included impala and zebra were released into the wetlands, and in 2019, we translocated 95 buffalo from South Luangwa National Park to increase genetic diversity in Bangweulu.
 In the future, once conditions become sufficiently favourable, we hope to restore the full suite of large mammal species to Bangweulu.

-Bangweulu is famous for its shoebill population, and a number of programmes have been implemented to conserve this enigmatic species.
-A Shoebill Guard Programme employs local fisherman to ensure the safety of shoebill nests, while a research programme makes use of camera traps to monitor the progress of eggs, chicks and fledgelings.
-Improved community cooperation and awareness has resulted in a marked improvement in the number of nests producing fledgelings over the years.
+Conserving shoebill storks: Bangweulu is famous for its shoebill population, and several programmes have been implemented to conserve the enigmatic species.
+The Shoebill Guard Programme employs local fisherman to ensure the safety of shoebill nests, while researchers utilise camera traps to monitor the progress of eggs, chicks, and fledglings.
+Community cooperation and enhanced awareness have resulted in a marked improvement in the number of nests producing fledglings over the years.